 (b) Knowledge by spirit-communication: when a person directly receives teachings from spirits (pagan deities, spirit teachers, ascended masters or “guardian angels“) by invoking them or random visitation. e.g use of Ouija board, “channelling” ascended masters or spirit guides, cultural or regular Spiritism, apparitions of the “Virgin Mary” and messages from “aliens.”

-(c) Knowledge via occult books: materials written by a person under direct inspiration of the entities listed in (b) above or by occult groups disseminating occult philosophies to people. e.g The Grail Message, Theosophy, OAHSPE, the Aquarian Gospel of Jesus, The Lost Teachings of Jesus, Liber Al Legis (The Book of the Law), A Course in Miracles, The Secret (and other “dictated” New Age books), the Book of the Law, Masonic books and ritual monitors, Witchcraft and Neopaganism books, books on Yoga, TM and other forms of Eastern occultism, books by Rosicrucians and motivational cults (Napoleon Hill, Pacific Institute etc).
+(c) Knowledge via occult books: materials written by a person under direct inspiration of the entities listed in (b) above or by occult groups disseminating occult philosophies to people. e.g The Grail Message, Theosophy, OAHSPE, the Aquarian Gospel of Jesus, The Lost Teachings of Jesus, Liber Al Legis (The Book of the Law), A Course in Miracles, The Secret (and other “dictated” New Age books), The Satanic bible (and other books of satanic rituals), Masonic books and ritual monitors, Witchcraft and Neopaganism books, books on Yoga, TM and other forms of Eastern occultism, books by Rosicrucians and motivational cults (Napoleon Hill, Pacific Institute etc).

 2. The power branch of the occult: the use of spiritual powers to control, intimidate or oppress.
 It’s divided into: